How to switch from ChromeOS to Windows

 Your Chromebook device settings and Chrome web browser settings are synched to your Google account, including website bookmarks.
 Double-check to ensure your data has been backed up.
 Open the Chrome browser, go to You and Google, then select Manage what you sync.
 Choose Sync everything or Customize sync to determine what items you want to save to your Google account.
 You can still use the same Chrome web browser on Windows later.
 You can also save your files online using cloud storage solutions such as Google Drive, Dropbox, or Microsoft OneDrive.

 If you use cloud storage, it makes the switch from ChromeOS to Windows easier with less hassle.
-Many of these online storage solutions have dedicated Windows apps that you can install, allowing you to sync files and folders on your system automatically.
+Google Drive, and most online storage solutions for that matter, has dedicated Windows apps that you can install, allowing you to sync files and folders on your system automatically.
 It becomes a set-it-and-forget-it situation after you set everything up to your liking.
 After backing up your data from the Chromebook, it's time to move on to the next step: switching from ChromeOS to Windows.

 Create a Microsoft account